qweryty/cv/index.md

 <div class="full-width" markdown="1">

 Ex-backend developer with strong technical skills and experience in creating internal tools.
-Looking for a **technical director** or **pipeline engineer** position where I can utilize my skills to support the creative team in creating new stories.
+Looking for a **technical director**, **pipeline engineer** or similar position where I can utilize my skills to support the creative team in creating new stories.

 </div>